What Is the Daytime Running Lights Discount?

 Note: table data found on the above insurers’ websites.

-Do DRLs Make Driving Safer?
+Do Daytime Running Lights Make Driving Safer?

 Manufacturers have started to add daytime running lights to their vehicles because they add an extra level of safety.
 But they aren’t meant to replace headlights or increase visibility for the driver.
 Instead, they help make you more visible to other drivers, pedestrians, and bicyclists.
 DRLs work by having lights active at all times when the car is on or in gear.
 The light’s color is usually yellow, white, or amber.

-The effectiveness of daytime running lights isn’t widely known.
+The effectiveness of these lights isn’t widely known.
 A 2008 report by the National Highway Traffic Safety Administration found that DRLs may have lowered light trucks’ and vans’ role in two-car crashes by 7.5%.
 So, there is some info on how they may prevent collisions.
 DRLs may also be more effective in areas with dark weather.
 This is because they help to make vehicles more visible to others.

 Frequently Asked Questions